-Crestwyn Behavioral Health is the trusted provider of intermittent explosive disorder for adults and adolescents in Memphis, TN.
+Crestwyn Behavioral Health is the trusted provider of intermittent explosive disorder for adults in Memphis, TN.
 Crestwyn provides the area’s top mental health experts, a multidisciplinary approach, and a blend of behavioral, experiential, and medication-based therapies.
 Crestwyn crafts unique treatment plans to start our patients on their road to recovery.

 Learn More About IED

 Intermittent explosive disorder, or IED, is a mental illness that can cause a person to respond to non-threatening or non-aggressive stimuli with extreme agitation and violent acting-out behaviors.
 Those grappling with this condition often experience a number of adverse consequences due to their lack of impulse control and decision-making abilities.
 Such consequences can include relationship disturbances, poor performance at school or work, and an inability to abstain from interaction with the legal system.
 Additionally, when a person is suffering from IED that is untreated, it is likely for that individual to experience a great deal of shame and guilt following outbursts.
 Give the emotional distress that accompanies the presence of this illness, it is imperative for a person to seek treatment in order to avoid more serious and life-altering consequences.